Have you ever wanted to march in a parade and didn’t know how? Here is a basic outline that will help you overcome the first-time-marching fear.

 March and Enjoy

 It’s harder to look organized than you might think.
-We had kids all over the place, in front of the banner, off talking to their friends on the side and speeding up ahead of our pick up truck.
-I had a quick instructional talk with everyone before we began marching, but next time I think I’ll spend even more time discussing expectations to try and present our group in a more organized fashion.
+We had kids all over the place, in front of the banner, off talking to their friends on the side, and speeding up ahead of our pickup truck.
+I had a quick instructional talk with everyone before we began marching.
+Still, next time, I’ll spend even more time discussing expectations to try and present our group in a more organized fashion.